 After eight years at Cowra he moved to Newcastle and managed the prestigious New England region coordinating the Wool sales of the Ultra fine wool for Landmark.
 During this time, he also began managing the Thomas W Green (TWG) business and went on to concentrate on this business as it was founded by his Great, Great Uncle in 1905.

 Bernard has spent many years working in the wool industry.
 Firstly, as a wool classer and expert while overseeing some large shearing teams in the Central West of NSW.
 In 1996 he began his wool brokering career as a Wool Adviser in the Wellington district.
 In 2004 he joined TWG Wool as a Wool Adviser and has continued with Carmichael & Co in 2020.
-In 2021 he will have held his Wool Classing certificate for 50 years.
+2021 was Bernard’s 50th year holding a Wool Classing Certificate.

 Chris began his wool career in Wagga in 1999, employed by a local wool buyer/broker.
 After completing his wool classing certificate and wool appraisal course he quickly progressed to wool buying and advising clients on marketing their clip.

 In 2009 Chris moved to Sydney to advance his career as a Senior Valuer and Auctioneer where he established a strong relationship with many of the exporters and industry stakeholders.